fuseml/extensions/README.md

 This repository contains FuseML extensions

-`installer` directory contains descriptions defining how to install extensions by FuseML installer
+- the `installer` directory is the default extension repository used by the FuseML installer.
+It contains descriptions for extensions for 3rd party tools that can be installed by the FuseML installer.

-`images` directory contains various extension images used by FuseML workflows
+- the `images` directory contains various [extension images that can be used as FuseML workflow steps](images/)

-`charts` directory contains helm charts of FuseML extensions
+- the `charts` directory contains helm charts of FuseML extensions